 Connecting Modules to the Palette Core

-When connected correctly, the module will light up as shown below.
+The newly attached module will light up when attached correctly, as shown below: